 Jordan and Egypt are separated only by the Gulf of Aqaba, and for many people making the long journey over to the Middle East it often makes sense to visit multiple countries in the same trip.
 For us, it was a no-brainer to combine the two - we love cultural travel, visiting UNESCO Heritage Sites and exploring archaeological ruins.
 Luckily, it is very easy to explore Egypt and Jordan's top highlights in 2 weeks.
 Egypt and Jordan are not only home to thousands of years of...Read more

 What's the first thing that comes to mind when you think of Jordan?
 Most people, myself included, don't know much about Jordan beyond Petra (and The Treasury in particular).
 But as we found out, Amman is more than just a gateway city to the rest of Jordan, and has incredible archaeological wonders of its own to offer.
 If you're visiting Jordan for the first time, make sure you set...Read more

 Who would have thought that one of the best preserved Roman archaeological ruins in the world would be found in the Middle East?
-Though most of the city was destroyed by an earthquake in 749 AD, Jerash (or Gerasa as it was once known) in Jordan is a sprawling open-air museum of advanced engineering dating back to the 3rd century BC with impeccable temples, plazas, amphitheaters, gates and agoras....Read more
+Though most of the city was destroyed by an earthquake in 749 AD, the Jerash ruins (or Gerasa as it was once known) in Jordan is a sprawling open-air museum of advanced engineering dating back to the 3rd century BC with impeccable temples, plazas, amphitheaters, gates...Read more

 The ruins of Petra is Jordan's most-visited tourist attraction and also one of the best preserved archaeological sites in the world.
 Though it's not known precisely when the city was built, it's thought to have prospered around the 1st century B.C. when Petra was known to the Nabataeans as "Raqmu".
 The city was a major trading hub for frankincense, myrrh and spices in the region, and was later annexed...Read more